manicprone/storytold/README.md

-# storytold
+# Storytold

-> The chapters of our life, the stories we tell
+> The chapters of our lives, the stories we can tell

 <br />